personalrobotics/offscreen_render/README.md

 ![Image](http://i.imgur.com/hhyGqER.png)

 The tracker creates an offscreen window to get an OpenGL context.
 Do not close it.
+It also publishes a synthetic point cloud to `offscreen_render/synth_point_cloud` for debugging purposes.